Port William (Wendell Berry)

 Port William, Kentucky is a fictional American rural town found in each of the novels and short stories and some of the poems of Wendell Berry.
 The larger region, set along the western bank of the Kentucky River, consists of Port William proper and several outlying farms and settlements around the also-fictional Dawe's Landing, Squire's Landing, Goforth, and Cotman Ridge.
 The town is set about "twelve miles or better" south of the fictional town of Hargrave and the Ohio River.

-It is generally acknowledged that Port William is a fiction inspired by Berry's own hometown of Port Royal, Kentucky—and that Hargrave is the fictional form of Carrollton, Kentucky, a larger town located at the confluence of the Kentucky and Ohio rivers.
+It is generally acknowledged that Port William is a fiction inspired by Berry's own hometown of Port Royal, Kentucky.
+An actual town of Port William, Kentucky was established at the confluence of the Kentucky and Ohio rivers in 1792.
+That name was changed to Carrollton in 1838.
+Its location on the Ohio River relates it to Berry's larger fictional town of Hargrave.

-The Port William Stories
+Stories

 Each of Berry's fictional works is set in and around Port William.
 There are to date eight novels, fifty-six short stories, a verse drama, and seventeen poems that touch on the people and life of the place.

 The chronology of the tales stretches from the United States Civil War to 2021.
 Within these stories a reader encounters both momentous and ordinary events in the lives of the Beechum, Feltner, Coulter, and Catlett families, individuals of which, along with others, make up the Port William membership.

 In his essay "Imagination in Place," Berry comments on his intentions for Port William: "I have made the imagined place of Port William, its neighborhood and membership, in an attempt to honor the actual place where I have lived.
 By means of the imagined place, over the last fifty years, I have learned to see my native landscape and neighborhood as a place unique in the world, a work of God, possessed of an inherent sanctity that mocks any human valuation that can be put upon it."

-The Port William Membership
+"The Membership"

 "The Membership" is the term by which Berry and his characters convey the bonds of a community within its given geographical location.
 The "membership" consists of any person who recognizes his or her place among—and responsibility for the well-being of—the land, animals, and people of the place.